 Merbau usually has a wavy, interlocked grain, producing a texture that is coarse but even.
 This makes Merbau visually attractive, often garnering the adjective, “stunning.”
 Stain, polish and paint all look great and perform effectively on Merbau.
 Occasionally, Merbau produces gum bleed.

 While Merbau is a hardwood, it is very workable and responds well to hand tools.
 We mentioned uses for Merbau earlier, but it is also so workable that it can be used for applications that require extreme precision, such as musical instruments.

-To learn more about Merbau or any other varieties of timber that we carry, drop by and visit our Display Deck or call Narangba Timbers today: (07) 3888 1293.
+To learn more about Merbau or any other varieties of timber that we carry, drop by and visit our Decking Showroom or call Narangba Timbers today: (07) 3888 1293.